-Turning off the ignition switch.

-Removing key if leaving driver's compartment.

-Have the students remain seated until told to exit.

-Position yourself to supervise unloading as required or recommended by your state or local regulations.

-Have students exit in orderly fashion.

-Observe students as they step from bus to see that all move promptly away from the unloading area.

-Walk through the bus and check for hiding/sleeping students and items left by students.

-Check all mirrors.
-Make certain no students are returning to the bus.

-If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.
+- Turning off the ignition switch. - Removing key if leaving driver's compartment. - · Have the students remain seated until told to exit. - Position yourself to supervise unloading as required by your School District requirements. - · Have students exit in orderly fashion. - Observe students as they step from bus to see that all move promptly away from the unloading area. - Walk through the bus and check for hiding/sleeping students and items left by students. - Check all mirrors.
+Make certain no students are returning to the bus. - If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.